psbrar2002/and101-lab1-starter/README.md

-# and101-lab1-starter
-The starter code for the AND101 Lab
 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

 # AND101 Project 1 - Hello, Squirrel!